 Lessons can be taken in any order and each lesson may be PAUSED and RESUMED at any stage.
 When all lessons in the course have been completed our system will realise and automatically record that you have successfully completed the course.

 The course is self-paced so you decide how fast or slow the training goes.
-You can complete the course in stages revisiting the training at any time.
+You can complete the course in stages revisiting the training at any time, however the training and test usually take between 2 to 3 hours to complete, depending on learning speed.